 The Square is about half an hour’s walk from the seaside.
 Many Dan buses arrive near it.
 View the location on Google Maps.

 Take a stroll through the German Colony of Sarona

-Enjoy the atmosphere of Nachalat Binyamin Market
+Enjoy local art at the Nachalat Binyamin Market

 Explore the Independence Trail